freegroup/electra/database/README.md

 Promote is vertical and goes to a single ancestor.
 For sideways delivery to several groups you choose, use **distribute** (6.16) — a distinct operation.

+**Promote ceiling.** A scope may be flagged as a **promote ceiling**: the highest level content can be promoted to.
+Promotion may land *on* a ceiling scope, but never rises above it — the auto-cascade through score-0 levels halts there, so no shared copies are created higher up.
+This bounds where a document can travel (e.g. mark an app scope so its files never leave the app, or seal an org-level scope).
+It constrains promotion only; **distribute is unaffected** (sideways delivery still works, subject to per-target membership).

 ### 6.6 Approval

 - **Approve** — the vote is recorded with the reviewer's score snapshot.
 Once the approving scores reach the required approval score, the version is **committed** on that level and becomes its new shared version.